OpenDRR/opendrr-api/README.md

     es_pw = changeme
     es_endpoint = elasticsearch-opendrr:9200
     kibana_endpoint = localhost:5601

-### Edit the Docker environment settings

-Make a copy of the `sample.env` file and rename it to `.env`.
-Make the necessary changes.

-### Run docker-compose
+### 4. Run docker-compose

     $ docker-compose up --build

+> NOTE: you will see errors thrown by the opendrr-api_pygeoapi-opendrr_1 container as the stack builds.
+These can be ignored.

-Once the stack is built (~20min) you can stop it with `Ctrl-C`.
+Once the stack is built (~20min) you will need to verify that everything is working.

+> NOTE: you can stop the stack whenever you like with `Ctrl-C`.
 See below on how you can bring the stack back up without re-building.

-### Verify that everything is working
+### 5. Verify that everything is working

 Check Elasticsearch to ensure that the indexes were created